-Spiritually inclusive therapy considers the different moral, spiritual, or religious influences a client has been exposed to and believes in as an adult.
-Spiritual beliefs, by nature, shape personality and profoundly impact one’s worldview.
-A spiritually inclusive approach is designed to provide the most efficient and respectful way to help clients overcome the problems they would like to resolve.
-No matter what the client’s religious or spiritual beliefs may be, the therapist will provide the same dedication and attention to details.
-Whether you identify as a Buddhist, Muslim, Hindu, Jewish, Christian, or new age seeker, mental health and overall well-being is paramount to anyone and does not discriminate based on faith.
+Spiritually inclusive therapy considers the different moral, spiritual, or religious influences a client has been exposed to, and believes in as an adult.
+Spiritual beliefs, by nature, shape personality and profoundly impact one's worldview.
+A spiritually inclusive approach is designed to help clients overcome the problems they would like to resolve while respecting their beliefs.
+No matter what the client's religious or spiritual beliefs may be, the therapist will provide the same dedication and attention to details.
+However you identify, mental health and overall well-being is paramount to everyone and does not discriminate based on faith.

 What can you expect from SIT?

 Like any other psychological approaches, the purpose of a spiritually inclusive psychotherapist is to help their clients gain clarity, resolve specific issues, and help them invite more joy into their lives.
-The difference between a spiritually inclusive practice and a traditional practice is that many therapists may hesitate to discuss topics connected to spirituality or religion to avoid potential controversy.
-However, research has demonstrated that the inclusion of these topics may be beneficial and even essential in a client’s healing process.
+The difference between a spiritually inclusive practice and a traditional practice is that therapists in traditional settings may hesitate to discuss spirituality or religion to avoid potential controversy.
+However, research has demonstrated that the inclusion of these topics may be beneficial and even essential in a client's healing process.
 A mindful and sensitive therapist is aware of the importance of addressing questions of religion and spirituality when working with a client and finds appropriate ways to do so.

 Indigenous Spiritual Practice.
 From “Two Feathers CO.”, https://www.twofeathers.co.uk